JingchaoZhang/JingchaoZhang.github.io/_posts/2026-02-15-IB vs Ethernet Fine-Tuning at Scale.md

 });
 </script>

 The 7B speedup is remarkably consistent at **~27×** across 2, 4, and 8 nodes — the gap doesn't grow or shrink with scale.
-The 72B model at 2 nodes already shows a **45× gap**, reflecting the heavier communication load.
-At 1 node (no inter-node communication), the speedup is exactly 1.0×, confirming that the gap is purely an interconnect effect.
+The 72B model shows a larger gap at every scale — **45× at 2 nodes, 44× at 4 nodes, and 39× at 8 nodes**.
+The slight decrease from 45× to 39× at 8 nodes is expected: with more GPUs, each FSDP shard is smaller, reducing per-collective data volume and partially alleviating the Ethernet bottleneck.
+At 1 node (no inter-node communication), the 7B speedup is exactly 1.0×, confirming that the gap is purely an interconnect effect.

 ## Why the Gap Is So Large